tfabris/BlueGigaEmpeg/README.md

 IMPORTANT: The 22-pin female headers are inserted onto the BOTTOM SIDE of the BetzTechnik WT32i Bluetooth Breakout board, and they are through-hole components, so the soldering happens on the top side of the board.
-If you do this backwards then the pinouts will be backwards and you will damage the connected components.
+If you do this backwards, then the pinouts will be backwards, and you will damage the connected components.

-Best procedure for soldering the headers to make sure they fit:
+Most reliable procedure for soldering the headers to make sure they fit, is to solder them with the plugs already all press-fitted together, i.e., with the Betz board and the headers and the BlueGigaEmpeg all connected together.

-- Plug the loose 22-pin female headers onto the 22-pin male headers already existing on the BlueGigaEmpeg board.

-- Place the BetzTechnik board onto the 22-pin headers so that their soldering pins protrude through the holes in the BetzTechnik board.

-- Double check that the labeled connections all match up: check the silkscreen printing on the BlueGigaEmpeg board with the silkscreen labels on the BetzTechnik board and make sure everything matches up.

-- Make sure the BetzTechnik board is fully pressed down flat against the headers and that there are no gaps.

-- With the board pressed into its final position, solder the end header pins in place, i.e., the four end pins, one on each end of each header on each side of the board.
-You're "tacking down" the ends of the headers to the Betz board to make sure they are in the correct position.

-- Double check that the Betz board is still fully down flat onto the headers and that everything is still fully fitted and flat, and that there are no gaps.

-- With the header end pins tacked down and everything verified, then solder the next pins in from the ends.
-Now you should have eight pins total soldered, two on each end of the header rows.
-This should be enough to hold the headers in their final positions temporarily.

-- Now carefully pull apart the Betz board from the BlueGigaEmpeg board, separating the male headers from the female headers.
-Female headers should still be held in place well against the Betz board.

-- Now fully solder all 44 header pins on the Betz board.
+This prevents problems caused by minor changes in angle of the headers during soldering.

 Assemble the BlueGigaEmpeg module